Destination Guide to Lisbonby Georgia Hopkins of @_itsbeautifulhere

 Museum of Art, Architecture and Technology

-The Museum of Art, Architecture and Technology (MAAT) opened a little over 12 months ago on the edge of Lisbon’s Tagus River in the Belém neighborhood.
+The Museum of Art, Architecture and Technology (MAAT) opened in 2016 on the edge of Lisbon’s Tagus River in the Belém neighborhood.
 Designed by London-based architecture firm AL_A, the building is covered in 15,000 white ceramic tiles with an incredible undulating shape inspired by the rippling of water.
 Sitting pretty alongside the river, the museum also occupies the former Central Tejo—a red brick thermoelectric power plant building that has now been converted into a gallery space.

 Museu Nacional do Azulejo